GeeLaw/PowerShellThingies/scripts/SurrogateUser/README.md

 **Anecdote** iTunes actually supply Windows Media Player Preview Handler CLSID to its ProgIDs so that using iTunes as the default doesn’t break the ability to preview files in File Explorer.

+## `Use-PdfThumbnailHandler.ps1`

+Registers Adobe Reader DC as the thumbnail handler for `.pdf`.
+This is different from registering it as the thumbnail handler for the corresponding ProgIDs, because Windows shell will always find it even if `.pdf` is associated with another app (e.g., Microsoft Edge or MiKTeX).
+Therefore, this will allow you to see thumbnails for `.pdf` files (provided by Adobe Reader DC) and use Edge as its default program.

 ## `Set-ExplorerOptions.ps1`

 Since some version of Windows (8/8.1/10?), it is very hard to run Explorer as another user while keeping basic usability.
 This is due to the fact that the *real* shell program is now `sihost.exe`.
 Since File Explorer Options controls how `IShellBrowser`/`IShellView` behaves.
 Specifically, you want to see hidden and system files and file extensions.
 It is possible to